Brockway, Montana: History

 Brockway is named for three homesteader brothers.
 The post office was opened in 1913.
-Northern Pacific Railway’s Redwater branch line reached the town in 1928.
+The Northern Pacific Railway's Redwater branch line reached the town in 1928.

 The town "became a major livestock shipping point reaching number one in the U.S. in 1934," according to historical marker author Bob Fletcher.

+Geography

+Brockway is located along Montana Secondary Highway 253, 1 mi south of Montana Highway 200, along the Big Sky Back Country Byway.
+It is 12 mi southwest of Circle, the McCone county seat.

+According to the U.S. Census Bureau, the Brockway CDP has an area of 0.35 sqmi, all land.
+The Redwater River, a northeast-flowing tributary of the Missouri, passes just west and north of the community.

 Climate

 According to the Köppen Climate Classification system, Brockway has a semi-arid climate, abbreviated "BSk" on climate maps.